 - 9.2.1 A complete list of all ingredients shall be declared on the label in descending order of proportion except that in the case of added vitamins and minerals, these ingredients may be arranged as separate groups for vitamins and minerals.
 Within these groups the vitamins and minerals need not be listed in descending order of proportion. - 9.2.2 The specific name shall be declared for ingredients of animal or plant origin and for food additives.
-In addition, appropriate functional classes for these ingredients and additives may be included on the label.
-The food additives INS number may also be optionally declared the INS number.
+In addition, appropriate functional classes for food additives should be included on the label.
+The food additives INS number may also be optionally declared.